lemotdesign/one-click-hugo-cms/site/content/post/best-chemical-to-use-for-termite-treatment.md

 date: 2023-10-17T04:30:04.143Z
 description: >-
-  Conquer Termites has been in business for over twenty years allowing us to workout what is the best termite treatment chemical to recommend to Homeowners on the Gold Coast.
+  Conquer Termites has been in business for over twenty years allowing us to work out what is the best termite treatment chemical to recommend to Homeowners on the Gold Coast.

   It's BASF Termidor HE
 image: img/termidor-he-basf.jpg